Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Reward Design in Reasoning-Aligned Reinforcement Learning

-where \( r_t \) are token-level or sequence-level rewards, and \( V_\phi(x) \) is a separated value network estimating the accumulated return, which functions as a baseline that reduces variance.
+where $\delta_t$ is the TD residual, $V_\phi(s_t)$ is the value network's estimate of the return from state $s_t$, $\gamma$ is the discount factor, and $\lambda \in [0,1]$ interpolates between high-bias/low-variance ($\lambda=0$, reduces to TD) and low-bias/high-variance ($\lambda=1$, reduces to Monte Carlo returns).
 Since it is computationally expensive to estimate advantage and value functions, many works use alternative estimations instead as follows: \begin{itemize} \item Monte Carlo Returns: \citet{cui2025process, cheng2025stop} estimate advantages both token-level and outcome-level with REINFORCE Leave-One-Out (RLOO) \citep{ahmadian2024back}:

 where $y^i$ denotes the $i$-th response and $K$ is the number of samples per prompt. \item Token-Level Credit Assignment: \citet{lyu2025exploring} distribute final outcome rewards to individual tokens using a trained ORM, enabling fine-grained policy updates without value networks. \item Implicit Value Function: \citet{kiruluta2025self} simplify advantage estimation to \( A(x, y) \approx r(x, y) - V_{\theta_{\text{old}}}(x) \), using the old policy's value estimate as a baseline to avoid training separate value networks. \end{itemize}